 •Gel strips – For best effect, these peroxide-based strips need to be applied once a day, usually for 30 minutes to two hours, and work best when used for 10 to 20 days.

 •Whitening gels – Though these whiteners can be applied with a toothbrush or cotton swab, they’re most commonly used with plastic mouth trays.
 A gel-filled mouth tray can whiten teeth faster than the other methods, but is more likely to irritate gums, since the trays are not custom-made.

-Which to choose?
-If your teeth and gums are in good condition, cost is an issue, and time is not of the essence, a do-it-yourself remedy may work just fine, though it will probably not whiten your teeth as much as a dentist could.
-For teeth that may be sensitive or especially stained, an in-office whitening procedure would probably be a better choice.
+If your teeth and gums are in good condition, you need just a little lightening, and time is not of the essence, a do-it-yourself remedy may work just fine.
+It will probably not whiten your teeth as much as professional strength whitening will nor as fast.
+For teeth that may be sensitive, especially stained, or for those who want fast, professional results, in-office professional whitening would likely be a better choice.